4moms mamaRoo Baby Swing vs. rockaRoo Bouncer

 Let’s take a closer look at them.

-The mamaRoo4 and rockaRoo sport similar designs and operation, but there are subtle differences you should consider if you’re looking to save money.
+The mamaRoo4 and rockaRoo sport similar designs and operation, but there are subtle differences.

 For starters, it’s important to note that both models are suitable to use from birth until your child reaches 25 lbs., or they can sit up unassisted, or they attempt to climb out (usually between 6 and 12 months old).